Christianity 2.0 – Starting Over

 We are forewarned.
 There are many strange things in the realm of discontinuous consciousness, and only one of them is the direct eternity connection.

-But its occurrence is most seriously hampered by the traumatic injuries sustained by an individual.
-And, its expression is seriously constrained by the cognitive tools of its anbient culture.
+Its occurrence is seriously hampered by traumatic injuries sustained by an individual, and its expression is seriously constrained by the cognitive tools of its anbient culture.
+But for the sensitive investigator, it is there.

 We have actual information about the development of religion for the past 40,000 years (Australian aboriginals).